 An eradication programme was thought to have contained the seaweed but in 2017 it was discovered in a new part of the sound beyond the original Sunday Cove infestation.

 A Controlled Area notice was issued for an area of Breaksea Sound in December 2017 in an attempt to prevent further spread.
+The Controlled Area notice has been superseded by changes under the new Southland Regional Pest Management Plan 2019.

 If you see Undaria or any other marine pest in Fiordland, report it via Biosecurity New Zealand’s pest and disease hotline: 0800 80 99 66.